target_link_libraries¶

 Headers

 directory of the framework will also be processed as a usage requirement.
-This has the same effect as passing the framework directory as an include directory.New in version 3.28: The library file may point to a
+This has the same effect as passing the framework directory as an include directory.Added in version 3.28: The library file may point to a

 .xcframework